sonic-net/SONiC/doc/nat/nat_design_spec.md

 ```
 This config tells to do:
 - If the "nat_type" is 'dnat':
-  - DNAT translation of the DIP/DPORT in the IP packet from 'global_ip' address and 'global_port' to 'local_ip' address and 'local_l4_port' when the packet crosses the zones.
+  - DNAT translation of the DIP/DPORT in the IP packet from 'global_ip' address and 'global_port' to 'local_ip' address and 'local_l4_port'.
   - SNAT translation of the SIP/SPORT in the IP packet from 'local_ip' address and 'local_port'
   to 'global_ip' address and 'global_l4_port' when the packet crosses the zones.
 - If the "nat_type" is 'snat':
   - SNAT translation of the SIP/SPORT in the IP packet from 'global_ip' address and 'global_port' to 'local_ip' address and 'local_l4_port' when the packet crosses the zones.
   - DNAT translation of the DIP/DPORT in the IP packet from 'local_ip' address and 'local_port'
-  to 'global_ip' address and 'global_l4_port' when the packet crosses the zones.
+  to 'global_ip' address and 'global_l4_port'.
 - The default value of nat_type is 'dnat' if the option is not given.
 ```